1871fotc/1871fotc.github.io/docs/stories/founding-fathers.md

 --8<-- "snippets/sem/stories/founding-fathers.json"

 # Founding Fathers

 **Members of the first Brisbane General Cemetery Trust.**

-The Brisbane General Cemetery Trust commenced when the first Trustees were appointed on 7 October 1870.
-They were John Petrie (Chairman), Samuel Walker Griffith, George Edmonstone, John Hardgrave, James Cowlishaw, William Pettigrew, Alexander Raff, Nathaniel Lade and Michael Quinlan.
+The Brisbane General Cemetery Trust commenced when [the first Trustees were appointed on 7 October 1870][gazette-94].
+They were John Petrie (Chairman), John Hardgrave, William Pettigrew, Samuel Walker Griffith, George Edmonstone, Alexander Raff, James Cowlishaw, Michael Quinlan, Nathaniel Lade and William Perry.

+[gazette-94]: ../assets/documents/Queensland_Gov_Gazette_10_October_1870_v11_94.pdf "Read the appointments Queensland Government Gazetter No. 94"

 The Trust’s first secretary was Henry James Oxley, Griffith’s brother‑in‑law, who held the position for 41 years.
 John Melville was appointed overseer of the cemetery by the Trustees in 1873.